ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/07-FileUpload.md

 :::

-With the GraphQL MultiPart request specification, we are using a multipart form to post the request and the file attachments to the GraphQL server.
+With the GraphQL MultiPart request specification, we use a multipart form to post the request and the file attachments to the GraphQL server.

 **Example Request**